flotiq/flotiq-ui-plugin-live-preview/Readme.md

 ### Client Authorisation Key

 This key grants access to view live preview data on your website.
-Make sure to define it in your application's environment variables.
-Without validating this key, evenrybody can see your live preview data.
+Ensure that you define it in your application's environment variables.
+Without validating this key, everybody can see your live preview data.

 ### API Key